John-Otago/PhD-Plus/README.md

 Still set your own deadline a bit earlier.
 If you can meet it, don't submit your PhD and give up on your funding earlier; use the 'extra time' to get more publications, then submit your PhD 'on time' when the funding ends.

 Again, if anything went wrong and you couldn't finish it earlier, you can still finish it 'on time'.
 Be strategic.

-### 2.2 Visions
-The purpose of graduate research and the 'big picture':

-- Push the boundary of knowledge
-- Benefit people and society
-- Make the world a better place

-The vision is necessarily 'lofty'.
-Dream big.
-Aim high.
-Then work hard (and smart) every day to achieve it.

 ### 2.3 Principles
 - **Communication**